 He was previous a post-doctoral research associate in the department of Earth Science and Engineering at Imperial College London working on large scale energy storage systems.
 He gained his PhD from Imperial College London in 2014 on modelling and testing of proton exchange membrane fuel cell hybrid powertrains for electric vehicles, which was sponsored by Nissan, under the supervision of Dr. Gregory Offer, Professor Ricardo Martinez-Botas and Professor Nigel Brandon.
 Prior to his PhD he graduated from Imperial Collge London in 2010 with a Masters (Honours) in Mechanical Engineering (MEng).

-Check out when we took our 9.5 kW fuel cell-supercapacitor hybrid power genertor to the BBC's Energy Day at their television studios in Manchester, where we appeared on BBC Breakfast News and Blue Peter.
+Check out when we took our 9.5 kW fuel cell-supercapacitor hybrid power generator to the BBC's Energy Day at their television studios in Manchester, where we appeared on BBC Breakfast News and Blue Peter.
 Our most recent activities focus on developing a fuel cell system for a Shell Eco-Marathon car together with Dr. Gregory Offer, Dr. Marc Masen and Dr. Fred Marquis as part of the Imperial Racing Green programme.

 He manages and is involved in a number of industry research/consultancy projects looking at topics including: lithium-ion batteries, hydrogen fuel cells, supercapacitors, solid oxide fuel cells, redox flow cells and additive manufacturing.
 He also often performs technology foresighting activities, having presented at the annual Imperial TechForesight event.